 Don’t Choose Only One Product To Promote; Instead Choose A Set Of Products; Which You're Going To Promote In Your Niche.

-Let’s Say Your Niche Is Dogs; maybe you could Create Sub Niches – Those Sub Niches Could Be Dog Collars, Dog Leashes, Dog Beds, Dog Bowls, Dog Health Care Products, Dog Flea Treatments...
+For Example: Let’s Say Your Niche Is Dogs; maybe you could Create Sub Niches – Those Sub Niches Could Be Dog Collars, Dog Leashes, Dog Beds, Dog Bowls, Dog Health Care Products, Dog Flea Treatments...
 You get the idea.

 Then You Need To Take The Time To Get To Know All About The Products In Your Niche – after all, you will be talking about these products and doing reviews on them.